AVAPS Users Group Meeting - April 2025

 Photo: Holger Vömel

-Dropsondes measuring winds were developed at NSF NCAR over 50 years ago and are still one of the important tools to study our atmosphere, not just in extreme conditions such as hurricanes, but in any region, where observations from land are difficult to make.
-That includes the oceans, which cover two thirds of the planet’s surface and land areas, where observations from the ground are difficult to make.
-Although wind finding dropsondes were first designed and built over 5 decades ago, their development continues.
-Today’s measurements achieve an unprecedented level of accuracy, and their reliability makes them the go-to instrument for expensive deployments such as flying manned aircraft into hurricanes and atmospheric rivers.
-This level of technology has been achieved by a team of outstanding engineers and scientists, that continuously look for the best available technology.
-Their work is closely integrated with the scientific and observational community to meet their needs.
+Dropsondes capable of measuring winds were first developed by NSF NCAR over 50 years ago and remain a vital tool for studying our atmosphere - not only in extreme conditions like hurricanes, but also in remote regions where land-based observations are difficult or impossible.
+This includes the vast expanse of the oceans, which cover two thirds of the Earth's surface, as well as sparsely populated or hard-to-access land areas.
+While the original wind-finding dropsondes were developed and built over five decades ago, their design has continuously evolved.
+Today’s sondes achieve unprecedented accuracy and reliability, making them the go-to instrument for high-stake deployments such as flights into hurricanes and atmospheric rivers.
+This level of performance is the result of ongoing innovation by a dedicated team of talented engineers and scientists who actively seek out the best available technology.
+Their work is closely integrated with the needs of the scientific and observational communities that they serve.

-During the annual AVAPS® users group meetings, the community discusses the current state of science and technology of in situ weather observations.
-The 27th AVAPS® meeting took place in April 2025 with 84 participants in person and online.
-Hurricane hunters from NOAA and the Air Force reported their recent experiences, and national and international research groups shared results of their recent studies.
-The core of the discussions focused on advancing our observational capabilities and broadening our scientific understanding.
-In addition, several private sector companies participated in this meeting, who serve both as suppliers of instrumentation and as developers of new commercial applications.
+At annual AVAPS® Users Group meetings, the community comes together to discuss the current state of in situ weather observations, both in science and technology.
+The 27th AVAPS® meeting, held in April 2025, brought together 84 participants in person and online.
+Hurricane hunters from NOAA and the U.S. Air Force reported on their recent experiences, while national and international research groups shared results of their ongoing scientific studies.
+The central theme of the discussions focused on how to advance our observational capabilities and deepen our scientific understanding.
+Several private-sector companies also took part, contributing as both instrumentation suppliers and developers of new commercial applications.

-Over the past years, almost all users of the NSF NCAR developed dropsonde, which is mass produced and sold by Vaisala, have completed the transition to the smaller NRD41 model.
-This latest development jump moved the global dropsonde community to the latest and most trustworthy dropsonde model coming out of NSF NCAR.
-NOAA and the Air Force reported significantly higher numbers of successful soundings during their last operational seasons, which had been one of the main drivers for this switch.
+Over the past few years, nearly all users of the NSF NCAR-developed dropsonde, which is mass produced and distributed by Vaisala, have transitioned to the smaller NRD41 model.
+This latest development marks a major step forward, bringing the global dropsonde community in line with the most reliable dropsonde model to emerge from NSF NCAR.
+NOAA and the U.S. Air Force reported significantly higher numbers of successful soundings during their most recent operational seasons, which had been one of the main drivers for this switch.

 Mack Goodstein